nikitkuv/all_in_texas_holdem/README.md

 # all_in_texas_holdem
-All-in version of Texas Holdem Poker card game
+All-in console version of Texas Holdem Poker card game

 Structure:
 1. poker_all_in.py - file to start the game: the main code of game logic;